Philip Jefferson

-Philip Nathan Jefferson is an American economist who served as a member of the Federal Reserve Board of Governors since 2022.
-He was previously vice president for academic affairs, dean of the faculty, and Paul B. Freeland professor of economics at Davidson College, Centennial Professor of Economics at Swarthmore College, a research economist for the Federal Reserve, and a professor at Columbia University.
-President Biden nominated him to serve as a member of the Board of Governors of the Federal Reserve System in January 2022.
-He became the fourth Black man to sit on the Federal Reserve's Board after the Senate confirmed his nomination on May 11, 2022.
-He was sworn in on May 23, 2022.
+Philip Nathan Jefferson (born 1961/1962) is an American economist who has been serving as 23rd vice chair of the Federal Reserve since September 2023.
+He has been a member of the Federal Reserve Board of Governors since 2022.
+He was nominated for the position by President Joe Biden in January 2022, and was confirmed by the Senate in May 2022.
+Upon taking office, he became the fourth Black man to serve on the board.

-Education and early life
+Prior to serving on the board, Jefferson worked at Davidson College as a vice president for academic affairs, dean of faculty, and professor of economics.
+He was also a professor at both Columbia University and Swarthmore College, and formerly served as a research economist at the Federal Reserve.

+Early life and education

 Jefferson was born and raised in the Kingman Park neighborhood of Washington, D.C.
 He attended Vassar College, spending his junior year of college at the London School of Economics and the following summer as a participant in the American Economic Association pipeline program.
 He completed a doctoral degree from the University of Virginia in 1990.

-Career
+Academic career

 After completing his PhD, Jefferson worked as assistant professor at Columbia University, a visiting professor at the University of California at Berkeley, and as an economist at the Board of Governors of the Federal Reserve System.
 In 1997, he joined the faculty of Swarthmore College, where he taught courses on econometrics, macroeconomics, and poverty and inequality and became Centennial Professor of Economics.
-In 2019, he became vice president for academic affairs and dean of faculty at Davidson College.

 He was the 2005 president of the National Economic Association.
 He has been a trustee of Vassar College since 2002, and served on the Swarthmore Borough Council from 2008 to 2012.

+In 2019, he became vice president for academic affairs and dean of faculty at Davidson College.

-Nomination to Federal Reserve
+Federal Reserve

+Nomination

 On January 14, 2022, President Biden nominated Jefferson to be a member of the Federal Reserve board of governors.
 Hearings were held before the Senate Banking Committee on Jefferson's nomination on February 3, 2022.
-The committee favorably reported his nomination on March 16, 2022 by a 24-0 vote.
-The United States Senate confirmed his nomination by a 91-7 vote.
+The committee favorably reported his nomination on March 16, 2022, by a 24–0 vote.
+The United States Senate confirmed his nomination by a 91–7 vote.

+In May 2023, Jefferson was nominated to serve as Vice Chair of the Federal Reserve, the board's second-highest position.
+On September 6, 2023, He was confirmed by the Senate as vice chair by a 88–10 vote.